What's Coming to Netflix in December 2020 - What's on Netflix

 - The Guest (Season 1) – Mystery TV horror from South Korea.

+- The Happytime Murders (2018) – Brian Henson directs this comedy with Melissa McCarthy and an all-star puppet cast.

-- The Holiday Movies That Made Us (Season 1) N – Retrospective documentary looking at well-known and much-loved Christmas favorites.
+- The Holiday Movies That Made Us (Season 1) N – A retrospective documentary looking at well-known and much-loved Christmas favorites.

 - The Repair Shop (Season 3) – British reality series where master craftsmen repair family heirlooms.